jefische/tennis-database-java/fly-mvn-instructions.md

 fly auth login
 fly auth logout
-fly auth whoami # check if I'm logged in fly secrets import < server/.env # to import the server env variables fly secrets set DB_CA="$(cat server/src/main/resources/ca.pem | base64 -w 0)" # This sets ca.pem as a fly secret and encodes the certificate (base64 encoded)
+fly auth whoami # check if I'm logged in fly auth token # to output my token to the console fly secrets import < server/.env # to import the server env variables fly secrets set DB_CA="$(cat server/src/main/resources/ca.pem | base64 -w 0)" # This sets ca.pem as a fly secret and encodes the certificate (base64 encoded) fly doctor # use this for checking status of fly operations

 #fly secrets are injected at runtime (not build time)